-As opposed to the Accountability System that was in place for the 2011-2012 school year and that would continue to operate in the State in the absence of this ESEA waiver package, the State's new Differentiated Recognition, Accountability, and Support System will incentivize whole school improvements, while providing supports for all groups of students at all levels of performance.
+As opposed to the Accountability System that was in place for the 2011-2012 school year and that would continue to operate in the State in the absence of this ESEA waiver package, the State's new Differentiated

+The purpose of the A-F School Grading System is to provide incentives to schools for challenging all students to reach high levels of college and career readiness.
+Recognition, Accountability, and Support System will incentivize whole school improvements, while providing supports for all groups of students at all levels of performance.
 Sections 2.C, 2.D, 2.E, and 2.F provide detailed explanations of the recognitions and interventions that will be implemented in each school and district across the State to support educators in meaningful ways:

-- Schools with the highest performance will be rewarded and will be encouraged to continue to push for higher C3 expectations among all students (Section 2.C); - Schools with high progress will be rewarded and will be supported as they continue to implement high quality instructional practices that will likely result in even more progress toward high achievement (Section 2.C); - Schools with low achievement for the majority of students or low graduation rates will be required to implement Turnaround Principles with the greatest likelihood of improving student achievement within three years so that all students can meet C3 expectations (Section 2.D); - Schools with achievement gaps or graduation rate gaps between subgroups of students will be required to implement interventions focused on the needs of those subgroups while pushing for higher C3 expectations among the highest performing students (Section 2.E);

-- Schools with low achievement or below acceptable graduation rates for a significant number of students will be required to implement targeted interventions with the greatest likelihood of improving student achievement (Section 2.F); and - All schools will be provided with resources to assist in making the wisest decisions about school funding, professional development opportunities, instructional materials, and educator effectiveness all with the intent of meeting the State's goal that all students will graduate college, career, and citizen ready by 2020: C3 by 2020 (Sections 2.F and 2.G).
+- Schools with the highest performance will be rewarded and will be encouraged to continue to push for higher C CCR expectations among all students (Section 2.C); - Schools with high progress will be rewarded and will be supported as they continue to implement high quality instructional practices that will likely result in even more progress toward high achievement (Section 2.C); - Schools with low achievement for the majority of students or low graduation rates will be required to implement Turnaround Principles with the greatest likelihood of improving student achievement within three years so that all students can meet C CCR expectations (Section 2.D); - Schools with achievement gaps or graduation rate gaps between subgroups of students will be required to implement interventions focused on the needs of those subgroups while pushing for higher C3 CCR expectations among the highest performing students (Section 2.E); - Schools with low achievement or below acceptable graduation rates for a significant number of students will be required to implement targeted interventions with the greatest likelihood of improving student achievement (Section 2.F); and - All schools will be provided with resources to assist in making the wisest decisions about school funding, professional development opportunities, instructional materials, and educator effectiveness all with the intent of meeting the State's goal that all students will graduate college and career and citizen ready by 2020: CR by 2020 (Sections 2.F and 2.G).

-Identification of Reward, Priority, Focus, and Targeted Intervention Schools Using the A-F School Grading System
+Identification of Reward, Priority, and Focus, and Targeted Intervention Schools Using the A-F School Grading System

-Initial identification in 2011 of Reward, Priority, Focus, and Targeted Intervention Schools is detailed in Sections 2.C, 2.D, 2.E, and 2.F, respectively.
+Initial identification in 2011 of Reward, Priority, and Focus, and Targeted Intervention Schools is detailed in Sections 2.C, 2.D, 2.E, and 2.F, respectively.
 This identification will take place immediately upon approval of the ESEA Flexibility Request.
 Unless changes are required to the identification methodologies, the schools that will be identified based on 2011 data are listed in Appendix 9 of the Request.